tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-20 Sun 09:30p CDT**

+**Q:** What's up with the "bullying" claims?
+Isn't that extreme?

+**A:** Dictionary definition.
+People with power abusing it to harm someone with none.
+Stalin-era show trials were more transparent and fair-minded.
+So if you think those were bullying (they were - hugely so), well, this was worse in some respects[^stalin].
+For example, Stalin's "courts" at least pretended to present evidence, not just spray raw assertions.
+And they let the accused speak.
+I wasn't even informed there _was_ a secret trial before it was over, and I was already banished and silenced.
+It didn't even meet the level of basic human decency.

+Not just to me.
+I've long objected to the seemingly calculated cruelty of the PSF's banning processes.
+I recognize that few others seem to care.
+Well, shame on them.
+Going along with a self-righteous mob is rarely somerhing to be proud of, and history generally doesn't look kindly on a Nuremberg defense.

+[^stalin]: But, of course, incomparably better in others; e.g., I wasn't imprisoned, or executed.
+Fot which I'm grateful :wink:.

 **2024-10-20 Sun 04:15 CDT**

 **Q:** For someone who claims not to be Guido's oracle anymore, why are you acting as one?